 Although it can easily be neglected, mental well-being is an important part of overall health, this year especially.
 We don’t normally think of our smartphones as being resources for mental health, but in a time where in-person help isn’t readily available, mobile apps have become a viable alternative.
 Headspace, our pick for the best mental health app of this year, is just one example of this - the app saw its number of downloads double just between March and April of 2020.

 First developed in 2010 as a meditation events company, Headspace evolved into an online platform and mobile app for people around the world to utilize, and now serves millions of users in over 190 countries.
 A Headspace subscription offers features including guided meditations, expert advice for mindfulness, music playlists for focus and calm, as well as live guided meditations that people can join together.
-Additionally, in response to the pandemic, Headspace began offering free Headspace Plus subscriptions to any public healthcare professional in the US from March 2020 through the end of this year.
+Additionally, in response to the pandemic, Headspace began offering any public healthcare professional a free Headspace Plus subscription in the US from March 2020 through the end of this year.
 People are turning towards mobile apps such as Headspace to help them alleviate stress and remain grounded during this unprecedented year.

 While the Apple Health app is not new to iOS users, the consistent updates and added features still place this application on our list of favorites.
 The Health app allows Apple consumers to access all of their health data in one place, gathering and condensing data from iPhones, Apple Watches, and even other iOS apps across devices.
 It automatically tracks steps, but users can also select specific health categories for the app to monitor, such as sleep patterns, diet, heart rate, activity, and menstrual cycles.